config.toml

 : How frequently WAL GC needs to run.wal_log_gc_percentage

 : Percentage of the GCed and resident WAL records.
-How much of them should be GCed is configurable by this.This is long term archival storage system.
-It is for writing data to object storages.
+How much of them should be GCed is configurable by this.cold_enable

 : Enable cold storage, this is the switch for it.writeback_frequency_secs